-\\If land use(s) approved via Neighborhood Compatibility Meeting process or Development Review System process in accordance with the Zoning and Development Review Ordinance.
+\\ If land use(s) approved via Neighborhood Compatibility Meeting process or Development Review System process in accordance with this Ordinance.

-\\\MLA for Industrial uses does not apply if the site is located in an approved Industrial Park [Source: Section 5.6(e)]
+\\\ MLA for Industrial uses does not apply if the site is located in an approved Industrial Park [Source: Sec.
+5.6E]

-\\\\For schools in Rural district: Plus one (1) additional acre for every 100 pupils.
+\\\\ For schools in Rural district: Plus one (1) additional acre for every 100 pupils.
 Minimum lot size for Vocational Schools shall be based on State of West Virginia Code.
 If a sewer treatment plant and retention ponds are required, acreage shall be increased accordingly.
-[Source: 5.7(b)]
+[Source: 5.7B]

-&lt;sup>¥Village Commercial setbacks may be reduced as a result of a Compatibility Assessment Meeting based on other structures existing in the neighborhood [Source: 5.10c]
+¥ Village Commercial setbacks may be reduced as a result of a Compatibility Assessment Meeting based on other structures existing in the neighborhood.
+Side and rear yard setbacks - 6' for an existing structure to be used for a land use as provided in Sec.
+5.10.

-&lt;sup>‡Setback may be reduced if adjacent to industrial use.
+‡ Setback may be reduced if adjacent to industrial use.